Gatien History, Family Crest & Coats of Arms

 The Testa de Nevill, sive Liber Feodorum which was recorded temp.
 Henry III- Edward I, listed Robert de Gatton in Sussex and John de Gatton in Nottinghamshire.
 The scattered migration continued as by 1379, the Yorkshire Poll Tax Rolls listed Alicia de Gatton as a landholder.

 Gatton is a parish, formerly a borough, in the union, and Second division of the hundred of Reigate, E. division of Surrey.
 "This was once a considerable town, and had a castle.
 It sent two members to parliament from the 29th of Henry VI. to the second of William IV., when it was disfranchised; the right of election was vested in the freeholders and inhabitants paying scot and lot, and the constable for the manor was returning officer."
 Other sources note that Robert de Gatton, took his name from the lordship of Gatton temp.
 Henry III.

-Important Dates for the Gatien family
+Early History of the Gatien family

 This web page shows only a small excerpt of our Gatien research.
 Another 165 words (12 lines of text) covering the years 1501 and 1669 are included under the topic Early Gatien History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gatien are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gatien include Gatton, Gatens, Gattan, Gattyn, Gattynd and others.

 Early Notables of the Gatien family (pre 1700)